 Chronic kidney disease patients who are injured by medical malpractice can be reimbursed for their lost income and any lost earning potential linked to the malpractice, any additional medical care and expenses required by the malpractice, and in some cases, patients can be additionally compensated for their malpractice-related pain and suffering.

 Victims of medical negligence are entitled to compensation, but compensation isn’t just handed to victims.
-If you are a kidney disease patient and a victim of medical malpractice, you’ll need to work alongside an experienced medical malpractice attorney who can fight for justice on your behalf.
+If you are a kidney disease patient and a victim of medical malpractice, you’ll need to work alongside an experienced kidney diseases attorney who can fight for justice on your behalf.